mmckechney/SqlBuildManager/docs/commandline.md

 For examples of each, see the [Kubernetes documentation](kubernetes.md)

-- `savesettings` - Saves settings to `secrets.yaml` and `runtime.yaml` files for Kubernetes pod deployments.
-You can also leverage [Azure Key Vault](kubernetes.md#environment-setup) to manage secrets, eliminating the local file containing passwords, connection strings, etc.
+- `savesettings` - Saves settings file for Kubernetes deployments
+- `run` - Run a build in Kubernetes (Orchestrates the prep, enqueue and monitor commands as well as kubectl).
+[NOTE: 'kubectl' must be installed and in your path]
-- `prep` - Creates a storage container and uploads the SBM package file that will be used for the build.
-If the `--runtimefile` option is provided, it will also update that file with the appropriate values
+- `prep` - Creates a storage container and uploads the SBM and/or DACPAC files that will be used for the build.
+If the --runtimefile option is provided, it will also update that file with the updated values
 - `enqueue` - Sends database override targets to Service Bus Topic
 - `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors)
-- `dequeue`- Careful!
-Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them.
-This is just used for clean up is something went wrong and is not necessary in normal processing.
+- `dequeue` - Careful!
+Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them
+- `createyaml` - Helper command to create yaml files from a settings json file and runtime parameters
-- `worker` - [Used by Kubernetes] Starts the pod as a worker - polling and retrieving items from target service bus topic
+- `worker` - [Used by Kubernetes] Starts the pod as a worker - polling and retrieving items from target service bus queue topic

 ### ACI sub-commands